Director

 Lucy Zheng (Research Director, Trails to Wellness)

-Olivia Atherton (Assistant Professor, University of Houston)
+Olivia Atherton (Assistant Professor, University of California, Riverside)

 Alazne Aizpitarte (Research Psychologist, Open University of Catalonia)